geo-engine/docs/src/pro/users.md

 Please refer to the API documentation (TODO: link) for more information.
 Alternatively, you can also use our Python library to manage permissions.
 Please refer to the [Python library documentation](https://python.docs.geoengine.io/) for more information.

+## Example

+Let's say Alice creates a project P.
+She automatically gets the `Owner` permission assigned on the project to her user role.
+Then, she adds a `Read` permission for User Bob.
+Before the permission is added, the system checks for the `Owner` permission on project P.
+As Alice is the owner, this operation succeeds.
+When Bob tries to access the project P the system checks for the `Read` permission which again succeeds.

+Alice now wants to grant Charly and and Dave the `Read` permission as well.
+Both Charly and Dave have the role `Friends of Alice`.
+She decides to give the permission to the role instead of both users individually.
+Both Charly and Dave can now access project P, but Mallory, who does not have the role gets a `PermissionDenied` error.
+When later on Erin gets the role R assigned, she automatically gains access to project P as well.

+The complete permission scenario looks like this

+- Resources
+  - project P
+- Users
+  - Alice
+  - Bob
+  - Charly
+  - Dave
+  - Erin
+  - Mallory
+- Permissions (Role, Resource, Permission)
+  - Alice, project P, Owner
+  - Bob, project P, Read
+  - Friends of Alice, project P, Read
+- Roles
+  - User roles (omitted)
+  - Friends of Alice
+    - Charly
+    - Dave
+- Read access allowed
+  - Alice
+  - Bob
+  - Charly
+  - Dave
+  - Erin
+- Read access denied
+  - Mallory